OTTAWA PROFESSIONAL BALLET PORTFOLIO PHOTOGRAPHERS BLOG/ “ON BALLET AND DANCE PHOTOGRAPHY”

-PROFESSIONAL PHOTOGRAPHERS THOUGHTS ON INTERPRETATIONS OF DANCE/ ARTICLE-COLUMN/ SERVING THE REGIONS OF OTTAWA, KANATA, STITTSVILLE, ORLEANS.
-JEFF RYAN PHOTOGRAPHY/ TEACHER-INSTRUCTOR/ PROFESSIONAL DANCE STUDIO PHOTOGRAPHER.
-2018.
+OTTAWA PROFESSIONAL BALLET/DANCE PHOTOGRAPHER, THOUGHTS ON INTERPRETATIONS OF DANCE/ ARTICLE-COLUMN/ SERVING THE REGIONS OF OTTAWA, KANATA, STITTSVILLE, ORLEANS, MANOTICK, BARRHAVEN.
+JEFF RYAN PHOTOGRAPHY/RYAN PORTRAIT PHOTOGRAPHY STUDIO

-On a day of individual reckoning, while strolling quietly on the sidelines of my mind, the graceful footsteps of ballet dancers resonated above earth as cherubs, moving slowly towards my being, obtaining shapes of unknown specularity while reflecting one’s presence with guided form.
-I, was lost in this world of movement, often deemed irreproachable for some, but one featuring a replenishment of soul, sustenance, form, and aspiration.
+On a day of individual reckoning, while strolling quietly on the sidelines of my mind, the graceful footsteps of ballet dancers resonated above earth as cherubs, moving slowly towards my being obtaining shapes of unrecognizable configuration, while reflecting one’s presence with guided form.
+I, was temporarily lost in this world of movement, often deemed irreproachable for some, but one featuring a replenishment of soul, sustenance and aspiration.

-In recollection as a young person, I was frequently subjected to questionable situations/events which were appropriate from an adults point of view, but, much later, after thoroughly questioning previous circumstances, I developed levels of recognition and appreciation pertaining to these former occurrences of artistry, shape, movement and design.
-Reflecting back upon these acquired mental resources, they were not misdirected incidents but a pathway to alternate levels of appreciation and interpretation from a probationer of his future trade.
-A particular experience in life that I was subjected to in early years was when my sister and I, were transported to a dance classroom twice weekly; and I found myself the recipient of plentiful visits as a spectator, being entertained by the accompaniment of piano and the slipper of ballet.
-Unbeknown to me at the time was occurring a development of my senses themselves, awakening to crescendos of thought in accordance to the magnificence of musical concertos, accompanied with alluring photographic embodiment.
-Eventually, having being subjected to years of the ballets poise and form, my sister became an instructor of many, and once again, I was a visual participant seated amongst novitiates of rhapsody striving to achieve their intended goals.
+In recollection as a young person, I was frequently subjected to situations/events of the dance which equated to normality from an adults point of view, and, only much later, after questioning previous circumstances, I developed levels of recognition and appreciation pertaining to these former occurrences of artistry, shape, movement and design.
+Reflecting back upon these acquired resources, they were not misdirected incidents but a pathway to alternate levels of appreciation and interpretation from a probationer of his future trade.
+A particular experience in life I was subjected to in early years was when my sister and I, were transported to a dance classroom twice weekly; and I found myself the recipient of plentiful visits as a spectator, being entertained by the accompaniment of piano and the slipper of ballet.
+Unbeknownst to me at the time was occurring a development of my senses themselves, awakening to crescendos of thought in accordance to the magnificence of musical concertos, accompanied with alluring photographic embodiment.
+Eventually, having being subjected to years of the ballets poise and form, my sister became an instructor of many, and once again, I was a visual participant seated amongst novitiates of rhapsody striving to achieve their well intended goals.

 As a professional photographer, the sensitivity pertaining to the recording of dance must be addressed thoroughly with tremendous respect administered to not only my dancer(s) but the recording equipment as well.
 Capturing the transience of each selected moment in time is in itself, a study worth investing in, and one that dictates a depth of enlightened concern.
 As a photographer, most careful examination of the light outweighs all other circumstances particularly when working on location.
-An analysis of the time of day and season itself, determines not only the angle of light, but it’s colour temperature as well regarding exposure characteristics on a piece of professional film.
+An analysis of the time of day and season itself, determines not only the angle of light, but it’s colour temperature as well regarding exposure characteristics on a piece of professional film or digital medium.
 My selection of props to compliment each pictorial must tastefully be addressed.
-Recognizing that their presence shall remain subtle at times, such as a visual motif designed to compliment and strengthen the subject matter accordingly in a visual, and unobtrusive sense.
+One should recognize that their presence shall remain subtle at times, such as a visual motif designed to compliment and strengthen the subject matter accordingly in a visual, and unobtrusive sense.
 My choice of optic is paramount in portraying the ballet.
-A priority as well is ensuring the dancer will not suffer distortions visually when blending all elements including environment, colour of light, combined with electronic strobe and the accompaniment of diffusion materials.
-Much thought has to be invested prior to the recording of the moment.
-I analyse the dancers body in various lighting conditions which must be examined with scrutiny ensuring that she is turned sufficiently allowing the light to create a three dimensionality cascading across her dance wear producing highlight, shape, with the inclusion and placement of shadows as well.
+A priority is ensuring the dancer will not suffer distortions visually when blending all elements including environment, colour of light combined with electronic strobe and the accompaniment of diffusion materials.
+Much thought should be invested prior to the recording of the moment.
+I analyse the dancers body in various lighting conditions which must be examined with scrutiny ensuring that she/he is turned sufficiently allowing the light to create a three dimensional cascade across the dance wear producing highlight, shape, with the inclusion and placement of shadows as well.

 When working with ballet dancers, I frequently elect to meet with them in my studio weeks ahead of our portrait session to refine all details of the photographic session.
-Various locations are discussed as well as the poses of the dancers are reviewed, henceforth during the day of the scheduled event, all participants for the most part have a clear idea as to how to orchestrate themselves either individually or in a group presenting the most striking image appeal possible.
+Various locations are discussed including the poses of the dancers reviewed, henceforth during the day of the scheduled event, all participants have a clear well defined idea as to how to orchestrate themselves either individually or in a group presenting the most striking image appeal possible.
 An important suggestion to the reader would be that prior to utilizing any commercial venture location, to secure permission from security or upper management for specific locales.
-Violation (trespassing), of property rights will not be tolerated at different times/locations and one must secure the rights to usage of properties in the city or elsewhere, preventing themselves from being liable/sued.
+Violation (trespassing), of property rights will not be tolerated at different times/locations and one must secure the rights to usage of properties in the city or elsewhere, preventing themselves from being held liable/sued.
 This assurance of typically, a one time usage, plus, obtaining a signed model release from your model(s) prior to your photo sessions date are absolutely mandatory.

-Lighting ballet dancers outdoors in comparison to indoor sessions has been a challenge in my career depending upon the angle and position of the light.
+Lighting ballet dancers outdoors in comparison to indoor sessions has been a concern in my career depending upon the angle and position of the suns light.
 The reader should be informed that when I make reference to “the light” it is not only the direct sun I am making reference to.
-There are extraneous factors which can be utilized and deemed very beneficial as supplementary to the main light source being, light reflected off architectural structures and others of a neutral colour, that will not affect the colour spectrum of the film base.
-Some photographers I have conversed with over several years welcome overcast days when doing any style of outdoor photography to avoid the extreme ratios of highlight and shadow that the sun initiates.
-Generally speaking, camera products incorporating film or digital medium have a difficult time of rendering all levels of brightness in a scene as accurately as the human eye equates them to be.
-The finished portraits may not be as visually striking with the absence of the sun which adds a three dimensionality effect to the imagery, particularly when backlighting the dancers.
-For my level of photography when producing outdoor imagery on a clear day when the sun is not obstructed, I will commonly use two different methods of light control as “fill light” to control the shadowed areas of the scene.
+There are extraneous factors which can be utilized and deemed very beneficial as supplementary to the main light source being, light reflected off architectural structures and others of a neutral colour, that will not affect the colour spectrum of the film base/digital file.
+Some photographers I have conversed with over several years welcome overcast days when doing any style of outdoor photography to avoid the extreme ratios of highlight and shadow that the sun dictates.
+Generally speaking, camera products incorporating film or digital medium have a difficult time rendering all levels of brightness in a scene as accurately as the human eye equates them to be.
+The finished portraits may not be as visually striking with the absence of the sun which adds a three dimensional effect to the imagery, particularly when back lighting the dancers for instance.
+For my level of photography when producing outdoor imagery on a clear day when the sun is not obstructed, I will commonly use two different methods of light manipulation as “fill light” to control the shadowed areas of the scene.
 The favoured method is to purchase a very dependable portable professional electronic flash unit of reputable quality, which includes a variable power control source to either reduce or increase the intensity of light dispersed upon your subject.
 I do not recommend electronic flashes without power ratio control centres for the serious photographer involving any style of outdoor portraiture.
-These units with their limitation of features will create exposure difficulties prior to the image being exposed/produced.
-Diffusion panels containing a variety of materials to reflect, diffuse, subtract light or alter the colour spectrum of the sunlight are another option however, an assistant is often required to secure the panels position due to wind velocity and hold at the correct incident angle ensuring that correct levels of reflectivity on the model are achieved.
+Basic units with their limitation of features will create exposure difficulties prior to the image being exposed/produced.
+Diffusion panels containing a variety of materials to reflect, diffuse, subtract light or alter the colour spectrum of the sunlight are another option however, an assistant is often required to secure the panels position due to wind velocity and held at the proper incident angle ensuring correct levels of reflectivity on the model be achieved.

-At a point in time, while walking on a beach accompanied with my shadow, cupping my hands and filling them with sand, I placed these contents into a sifter nearby.
-Then, jewels appeared before me, thereby discarding the undesirable energy from my being.
-Following, I soared across the distant water scape spiritually as a dancer does in flight only to find that I had arrived at the very place of my journey’s beginning.
-All was well, and nothing emotionally misplaced.
+At a point in time, while walking on a beach accompanied by my shadow, cupping my hands and filling them with sand, I placed the contents into a children’s sifter nearby.
+Jewels appeared before me, thereby fulfilling the desirable energy of my being.
+Following, I soared mentally in a positive sense cognitively across the distant water scape spiritually as a dancer does in flight, only to find that I had arrived at the very place of my journey’s beginning.
+All was well, and nothing emotionally was misplaced but only enhanced.
 An affirmation of certainty followed.
-The scourging of thoughtless mental suggestions caused an equilibrium of fulfillment clearly rewarded elsewhere.
+The scourging of thoughtless mental suggestions caused an equilibrium of enlightenment clearly rewarded elsewhere.

 WITH GOOD WISHES,

-JEFF RYAN PHOTOGRAPHER/OTTAWA/KANATA/PROFESSIONAL DANCE PORTRAIT PHOTOGRAPHY/IMAGING STUDIO, ONTARIO.
-2018.
+JEFF RYAN PHOTOGRAPHER/OTTAWA PROFESSIONAL BALLET DANCE PORTRAIT PHOTOGRAPHY/IMAGING STUDIO, ONTARIO.
+2020.